 What does this mean for bloggers and online publishers?

-When you decide to become a monetized blogger or online publisher, you need to have a diversification plan in place.
+When you decide to become a monetized blogger — you need to have an income diversification plan in place.
 This means having more than one or two monetization methods in place, so that if something like getting banned from Google Adsense happens to you, that you’re not thrown for a financial loop.